NikKowPHP/social-brain/appendix-c.md

     1. What is the **one goal** of this message?
     2. Is the **headline** (or request) in the first sentence?
     3. Have I **chunked the details** with bullets or bolding?
 *   **Field Mission:** At the end of the week, reflect for five minutes.
-How did the Core Trio (Breath, Empathy, Trust) support each other in your interactions?
+How did the core skills (Breath, Empathy, Trust) support each other in your interactions?
 This reflection is the key to moving from conscious practice to unconscious intuition.